 We work on the biomechanics and control of motor behavior in humans and other animals.
 Our work spans the areas of mechanics, dynamics, robotics, biomedical engineering, as well as comparative and evolutionary biomechanics.
 We apply principles of mechanics, both mathematical and experimental, to understand how the mechanical design and material properties of our bodies help or hinder the ability to control it.
 Applications of our work include human health and biologically inspired design of robotic or prosthetic devices.

+I am always eager to have talented students join the group.
 The ideal candidate will have a strong inclination towards applied mathematics, mechanics, and experimental work with biological organisms.
 Ph.D. students are expected to develop their own problem, with some alignment with other research areas in my group.